 The hands-off approach doesn't mean the trader is sitting there doing absolutely nothing while they are in a trade.
 They can continue to analyze the current price action, or find trades in other instruments.

 The Active Management Approach

-With an active management trading approach, a trader has the flexibility to adjust stop loss or target levels, and/or exit a trade earlier than originally planned.
-The trader may also choose to stay in a trade longer than originally planned (see: How Long to Hold Your Day Trading Positions), in an attempt to make a more sizable profit.
+With an active management trading approach, a trader has the flexibility to adjust stop loss or target levels, and exit a trade earlier than originally planned.
+The trader may also choose to stay in a trade longer than originally planned, in an attempt to make a more sizable profit.

 These are some of the tactics that can be employed with an active trade management approach.
 Some of these tactics sound very good, in theory, but don't rule out the hands-off approach.
 The active management approach has drawbacks as well.

 The hands-off trading approach—taking a trade and letting it hit the stop loss or target—is a much simpler form of trading than the active management approach.
 For this reason, new traders should stick with the hands-off approach.